dk00/babel-preset-upcoming/README.md

 > Babel preset for upcoming plugins

 Similar to [@babel/preset-stage-0](https://babeljs.io/docs/en/next/babel-preset-stage-0.html), without `You must pass the "decoratorsLegacy": true option`, `You must pass the 'pipelineProposal' option`, and all future errors.

-You'll get warnings instead, Babel works without changing options.
+Plugin dependencies are fixed in this preset, and before upgrading, we will ensure all required plugin options have default value, so that upgrading this preset won't break your builds.

 Default options is also more aggressive: